ashwi9pawar/Twitter-sentiment-analysis/README.md

 - Joining all the tweet words into one paragraph

 ## Sentiment Analysis:
-Once all the data in collected terms of paragraph:
+Once all the data is collected in terms of paragraph:
 - Import the positive words
 - Import the negative words
 - Remove the words from paragraph which are not present in the positive words and join  remaining words as paragraph - These are positive tweets